-3.4.2 BL01 Step 2 – Calculate Unadjusted MSID Pair Baseline Value
+3.4.2 BL01 Step 2 – Calculate Unadjusted Baseline Value

-Step 2 of the BL01 methodology is for SVAA to calculate an Unadjusted MSID Pair Baseline Value (for each Settlement Period of the Settlement Day D), as follows:
+Step 2 of the BL01 methodology is for SVAA to calculate an Unadjusted Baseline Value (for each Settlement Period of the Settlement Day D), as follows:

-This MSID Pair Metered Volume represents the net Import for the MSID Pair (with negative values representing net Export).
+Calculate the net metered data (“Baselined Entity Metered Volume”) for the Baselined Entity (for each Settlement Period of each historical Settlement Day identified in step 1).
+These Baselined Entity Metered Volumes represents the net Import for the Baselined Entity (with negative values representing net Export), and are calculated as follows:

-Subtract the VMMCHZaNLKji value for the Export Metering System (if there is one) from the VMMCHZaNLKji value for the Import Metering System, in order to derive an MSID Pair Metered Volume (for each Settlement Period of each historical Settlement Day identified in step 1).
+For MSID Pairs, subtract the VMMCHZaNLKji value for the Export Metering System (if there is one) from the VMMCHZaNLKji value for the Import Metering System;

+For AMSID pairs, subtract the VMMCHNLKj value for the Export Metering System (if there is one) from the VMMCHNLKj value for the Import Metering System; and

+For Asset Differencing, the Baselined Entity Metered Volume is equal to the Net Differencing Volume (VNDKj)

-Identify the subset of historical Settlement Days (identified in step 1) that will be used to calculate the Unadjusted MSID Pair Baseline Value:
+Identify the subset of historical Settlement Days (identified in step 1) that will be used to calculate the Unadjusted Baseline Value:

 For a Working Day, all of the six to ten Eligible Days identified in step 1 will be used; and

 For a Non-Working Day, two of the four Eligible Days identified in step 1 will be used.
-The two selected will be the middle 2 of the four (ranking them in order of the total MSID Pair Metered Volume, summed over the Settlement Day)
+The two selected will be the middle 2 of the four (ranking them in order of the total Baselined Entity Metered Volume, summed over the Settlement Day)

-For each Settlement Period in Settlement Day D, calculate the Unadjusted MSID Pair Baseline Value as the arithmetic mean of the MSID Pair Metered Volume in the corresponding Settlement Period of each of the historical days identified in step (b).
+For each Settlement Period in Settlement Day D, calculate the Unadjusted Baseline Value as the arithmetic mean of the Baselined Entity Metered Volume in the corresponding Settlement Period of each of the historical days identified in step (b).

 Treatment of Clock Change Days